 It’s easy to tell yourself that you’re too old to start running.
-Heck, 20-year-olds find themselves thinking that after that first surprisingly hard mile, but if you’re already receiving jokes about being over the hill, then why bother to start running over 50?
+Heck, 20-year-olds find themselves thinking that after that first surprisingly hard mile, but if you’re already receiving jokes about being over the hill, then why bother to start as an older runner?

 The question you should be asking, however, is whether you can afford NOT to run?

 Clearly, I’m I biased because I freaking love what running has done for my health, my confidence, my body and my brain…obviously.

 BUT the CDC is on my side as well.

 Checkout these benefits of starting to run at any age:

 - Lowers the risk of diseases, including heart disease, high blood pressure, type 2 diabetes, cancer, and stroke

 - Maintains strength and stamina as we age

 - Reduces the risk of falling and breaking bones